Soil & Plant Testing

 NOTE: REQUIRES 1⁄4 CUP OF SOIL OR 4 OZ LIQUID IN A 10-12 OZ CONTAINER TO HELP MAINTAIN AERATION DURING SHIPPING

-View Example of Soil Biology Test Results (PDF)Download Our Soil Sample Form (PDF)
+View Example of Soil Biology Test Results (PDF)Download Our Soil Submission Form (PDF)

 Other Tests